About the Journal

 An Editor will declare a conflict of interest when a paper is submitted by an author whose relationship with this Editor might create the perception of bias (e.g., in terms of close friendship, conflict, or rivalry).
 Specifically, an Editor will declare a conflict of interest when a paper is submitted by:

-• a current or former student of the Editor; or
+• Current or former co-authors, students, or doctoral supervisors of the Editor; or

 The above list is indicative but not exclusive; other reasons for conflict of interest between Editor and Author may exist.
 The Editor who has declared a conflict of interest will not be involved in selecting referees or making any decisions on the paper.